Graduate Student Handbook

 Interruption or Termination of Studies

-A request for a leave of absence (LOA) for one semester or one year may be made in cases when serious illness or injury or other major event prevents the student from participating in his/her program of study for an extended period of time.
+A request for a leave of absence (LOA) for one semester or one year may be made when serious illness, injury, or other major event prevents the student from participating in his/her program of study for an extended period of time.
 A Leave of Absence from graduate studies can be requested by submitting a completed form (available from the Office of Graduate Studies) to the CIS Graduate Program Director.
 The form should include the reason for the request and the anticipated date for returning.
-A Leave of Absence involves no fees and does not require a re-admission procedure provided that the student returns by the anticipated date or makes other arrangements.
+A Leave of Absence involves no fees and does not require a re-admission procedure provided the student returns by the anticipated date or makes other arrangements.
 A Leave of Absence differs from Graduate Program Continuation in that the latter involves fees and implies that the student is still participating in the program.
 Students who fail to return from LOA after one year are dismissed from the program and must reapply to continue in their program of study.

 Students who have withdrawn from the University and wish to return must apply for re-admission.
 Application for re-admission is made by written request to the Office of Graduate Studies.
 Re-admission is granted subject to the approval of the CIS Graduate Committee, the CIS Department Chairperson, and the Dean of the College of Engineering.